 As with any industry, analytics is an important aspect and can play a vital role in the legal industry.
 When clients are engaging with the chatbots about a case or issue, the system will be able to ask targeted and specific questions in order to collect a range of data.
 From this information, and feeding into the correct system, the law firm is able to see which are the most common legal queries they receive and where the business can be targeted.
 It may be in their best interest to switch from solely copyright cases to criminal or hire more lawyers.

 Similarly, with a robust repository of information, chatbots can anticipate the kinds of questions that will be asked of them.
 When speaking to a client, it may start enquiring where they are based, for example.
 This feeds into recent technology trends where these programs collect valuable client information.

 Chatbots aren’t just used for speaking to clients but can help lawyers, legal aids, and others in the legal industry.
 Some cases require an intense amount of research in order to gather all of the facts.
 This can consist of sifting through hundreds of documents and testimonies to finding relevant information from other cases.
 Overall, it’s a time-consuming process that can be streamlined with chatbots.

 Chatbots are able to tap into digitized information and search for anything that a lawyer may need.
-If they need to find reference to the person in another case, or look up specific laws, it’s as easy as asking the system a question and having it fetch that information.
+If they need to find a reference to the person in another case or look up specific laws, it’s as easy as asking the system a question and having it fetch that information.

 The technology around chatbots is expanding at a phenomenal rate.
 Recently, these systems have been able to develop their own language and talk to each other.
 Have a look at our article on the subject, which delves into Facebook’s use of chatbots and its technology trends.